Welcome to the Anglo-Thai Society (ATS) and thank you for visiting our website.

 25% discount now on offer to ATS members

-For a discounted copy of this fascinating book, members should telephone Chris Shelley from New Cavendish Books on 020 7229 6765 between 11am - 5pm Monday-Friday to order a copy at the reduced price of £7.50 incl postage.
+For a discounted copy of this fascinating book, members should telephone Chris Shelley from River Books on 020 7229 6765 between 11am - 5pm Monday-Friday to order a copy at the reduced price of £7.50 incl postage.

 About the Book: Henry Gittins, born in 1858, went to Canada as a young adventurer where he started his career as a railway engineer.
 In 1885, he joined a survey team in Siam aiming to develop a national railway system.
 He spent thirty-three years there, progressing to the highest position in the Siamese Railway Department.
 Amongst his many achievements was the discovery of Hua Hin and his heroic construction of the Southern Railway line, which opened up the southern peninsula to travel and development.